citusdata/citus_docs/reference/sql_workarounds.rst

 Window Functions
 ----------------

-Currently Citus does not have out-of-the-box support for window functions on queries involving distributed tables, but there is a straightforward workaround.
-Window functions will work on a distributed table if
+Currently Citus does not have out-of-the-box support for window functions on cross-shard queries, but there is a straightforward workaround.
+Window functions will work across shards on a distributed table if

-1. They are in a subquery and
+1. The window function is in a subquery and
-2. They :code:`partition by` the distribution column of a distributed table
+2. It includes a :code:`PARTITION BY` clause containing the table's distribution column

 Suppose you have table called :code:`github_events`, distributed by the column :code:`user_id`.
 This query will **not** work directly: